De Broglie–Bohm theory: Similarities with the many-worlds interpretation

-Occam's-razor criticism
+Criticism based on Occam's razor

-Many authors such as nobel laureates Werner Heisenberg, Sir Anthony James Leggett and Sir Roger Penrose have criticized it for not adding anything new.
+Many authors, including Nobel laureates Werner Heisenberg, Sir Anthony Leggett, and Sir Roger Penrose have criticized it for not adding anything new.

 Both Hugh Everett III and Bohm treated the wavefunction as a physically real field.
 Everett's many-worlds interpretation is an attempt to demonstrate that the wavefunction alone is sufficient to account for all our observations.
 When we see the particle detectors flash or hear the click of a Geiger counter, Everett's theory interprets this as our wavefunction responding to changes in the detector's wavefunction, which is responding in turn to the passage of another wavefunction (which we think of as a "particle", but is actually just another wave packet).
 No particle (in the Bohm sense of having a defined position and velocity) exists according to that theory.
 For this reason Everett sometimes referred to his own many-worlds approach as the "pure wave theory".
 Of Bohm's 1952 approach, Everett said:

 Our main criticism of this view is on the grounds of simplicity – if one desires to hold the view that $\psi$ is a real field, then the associated particle is superfluous, since, as we have endeavored to illustrate, the pure wave theory is itself satisfactory.

 In the Everettian view, then, the Bohm particles are superfluous entities, similar to, and equally as unnecessary as, for example, the luminiferous ether, which was found to be unnecessary in special relativity.
 This argument is sometimes called the "redundancy argument", since the superfluous particles are redundant in the sense of Occam's razor.

 According to Brown & Wallace, the de Broglie–Bohm particles play no role in the solution of the measurement problem.
 For these authors, the "result assumption" (see above) is inconsistent with the view that there is no measurement problem in the predictable outcome (i.e. single-outcome) case.
 They also say that a standard tacit assumption of de Broglie–Bohm theory (that an observer becomes aware of configurations of particles of ordinary objects by means of correlations between such configurations and the configuration of the particles in the observer's brain) is unreasonable.
 This conclusion has been challenged by Valentini, who argues that the entirety of such objections arises from a failure to interpret de Broglie–Bohm theory on its own terms.
 According to Peter R. Holland, in a wider Hamiltonian framework, theories can be formulated in which particles do act back on the wave function.